Table of Contents

 The privileged entities or roles and their corresponding sensitive operations are described below.

-• The RESETTER_ROLE in the TimeBasedCollateralPool contract is able to reset the pool at will and under no restriction.
+contract is able to reset the pool at will and under no restriction.
 It has been assumed that the pool is going to be reset only when necessary (i.e., when the pool's units have been highly diluted due to a large claim).
-Otherwise, it is possible that the vesting period is not respected as the minimum funds availability period for the claimant, possibly resulting in a DoS for the claim actions.
+Otherwise, it is possible that the vesting period is not respected as the minimum funds availability period for the claimant, possibly resulting in a DoS for the claim actions. - The deployer of the Anvil governance token is immediately minted a portion of the token's total supply.
+It is assumed that this portion is reasonable and will be handled with respect to the ecosystem's needs.

-• The owner of the Claim contract is able to call the initialize function more than once and (re)set sensitive parameters of the airdrop procedure such as the vesting period and the rescue delay.
+function more than once and (re)set sensitive parameters of the airdrop procedure such as the vesting period and the rescue delay.
 In addition, the assigned value of the rescue delay is important to guarantee that users are given enough time to claim their ownership over their airdropped balance.
-It has been assumed that the owner will act in accordance with the users' interests and that the rescue delay will be set to a reasonable point in time.
+It has been assumed that the owner will act in accordance with the users' interests and that the rescue delay will be set to a reasonable point in time. - The owner of the

-• The owner of the AnvilGovernorDelegator contract, which is the proxy contract for governance, is able to upgrade the governance implementation contract.
+contract, which is the proxy contract for governance, is able to upgrade the governance implementation contract.
 The Ampera team is planning to assign the governance's timelock contract as the owner, essentially having the governance being the owner of itself.
 In this way, any implementation upgrade is going to undergo the governance proposal procedure.

 Critical Severity